life-itself/brevo-utils/diginomics-101/day-2.md

 Think of the formulae for new pharmaceutical drugs to the digital 3D models used to design everyday products like chairs or shoes.
 Think of the genetic modifications made to many crops, or the temperature and humidity sensors used to control the climates in industrial greenhouses growing food.
 These all use digital information.
 It is everywhere.

-When we understand that information is simply a sequence of signs humans use to convey meaning, we can see that almost everything in today’s economy is underpinned by digital information somewhere.
+When we understand that information is simply a sequence of signs humans used to convey meaning, we can see that almost everything in today’s economy is underpinned by digital information somewhere.
 Which wasn’t the case previously, a key point worth noting as we move through this course.

 ## Why we get frustrated